Fayetteville, Arkansas: Arts and culture

 Fayetteville's culture is a combination of a Southern city, college town, and the fast-growing Northwest Arkansas metro area.

 Fayetteville shares many of the characteristics commonly given to Arkansas as a Southern state, yet it has also absorbed cultural influence from the Mid and South West.
 Located in the mid-South, Fayetteville's culture is distinct and it differs from the southeastern portion of the state and other Southeastern Conference college towns, areas more commonly associated with the Deep South.
 Many of the city's first settlers came from Mid South states like Kentucky and Tennessee, who found the Ozarks similar to the Appalachian Mountains back home.
 The uplands of Arkansas, including the Fayetteville area, did not participate in large-scale plantation farming with slaves like the Arkansas Delta, instead electing to settle in small clusters, relying largely on subsistence agriculture and hunting rather than the settlement patterns common in the Midwest and the Deep South.
 The hillbilly stereotype given to the Ozarks and Appalachians is largely a derivative of the difficult topography, poor quality or absent formal education, and mostly cashless self-sustaining economy found in those regions.
 Fayetteville's large proportion of Southern Baptist and Methodist adherents reflect a trend often associated with the Deep South.

-The city also derives a cultural identity from the University of Arkansas, exhibiting many trademarks of a college town such as a prominent arts and music scene, socially-progressive residents, an emphasis on supporting local businesses, and a community focus on environmental sustainability.
+The city also derives a cultural identity from the University of Arkansas, exhibiting many trademarks of a college town such as arts and music scene, socially-progressive residents, an emphasis on supporting local businesses, and a community focus on environmental sustainability.
 Fayetteville shares a passion for collegiate athletics similar to many other Southeastern Conference member institution cities including Oxford, Mississippi and College Station, Texas.
-The university itself is a great magnet for fresh faces and young professionals from all across the nation and the world.
 Fall 2017 enrollment reports said that 55% of U of A students were from Arkansas, 42% from out of state, and the remaining 3% from foreign countries.

-Fayetteville has a strong BBQ tradition, and the majority of the city's barbecue joints serve Memphis-style barbecue, with some Texas barbecue influence.
+Fayetteville has a strong barbecue tradition, and the majority of the city's barbecue joints serve Memphis-style barbecue, with some Texas barbecue influence.
 Fayetteville is also home to a diverse array of dining options as Thai, Vietnamese, and Cajun eateries which are in the city's commercial districts.
 The Fayetteville Roots Festival, an annual celebration of local cuisine and music, only adds to the growing foodie culture of Northwest Arkansas with its community celebrations in the historic Fayetteville Square.